 This wasn’t good.
 Last weekend, I ran a high fever and couldn’t do everything I needed to get done.
 On Monday night, a predator got into the old hen house.
 I lost some of the little babies and one of the almost ready-to-lay Barred Rocks.
 So all plans got upended.
 On Tuesday , I moved the flock to temporary quarters —the old dog kennel (rewiring it was one of my winter repair tasks).
-Nothing like moving a hundred birds in the dark by yourself, roosters included, though Spawn O’Satan, who if he attacks me one more time is likely to be renamed Coq au Vin, was left to fend for himself.
+Nothing like moving a hundred birds in the dark by yourself, roosters included, though Spawn O’Satan, who if he attacks me one more time is likely to be renamed Coq au Vin, was left to fend for himself and it is a good thing we hired moving companies denver to help us out in moving.

 To create efficiency—important for a one person labor team– I drew plans for custom designed 4×12 portable coops with 12 removable nest boxes, that have side access to nest boxes, wire floors (heavy predator-proof mesh) for easy cleaning—I’ll hose the coops out–and clear panel tops for light.
 They’ll hold about 50 mature birds and can be easily moved around.
 I looked at many plans and didn’t see anything quite like this, so plans are copyrighted and will be offered for sale online via the website.